almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 * Individual has a Communications degrees (Bachelors and Masters).
 I suggested that she look into Business Analyst or Project Management roles.
-Reason being is both of these roles are usually customer facing and require that you present information (e.g. project progress, design features, questions from developers) to the product owner or customer and being in Commications field means a lot of talking and proper use of the language.
+Reason being is both of these roles are usually customer facing and require that you present information (e.g. project progress, design features, questions from developers) to the product owner or customer and being in Communications field means a lot of talking and proper use of the language.
 * Individual has a Nursing degree (Bachelors).
 I suggested that she consider working as a technician
 repairing and maintaining medical equipment (e.g. heart monitors, blood pressure machines, MRI machine, etc).
 Also suggested that this individual consider working for an MSP (Managed Service Provider) that contracts or